isaiahnixon/droidscript-rss-reader/README.md

 ### Installing

 * From the main page of the application, click on the WiFi Connect button in the toolbar.
-Follow the instructions to access your local IDE from your browser.
+Follow the instructions to access your local IDE from a browser on a laptop or desktop.

 * In the Apps tab, create a new JS application, title it what you will, and copy the code from one of the .js files in this repo into the application.

 * Run the application from the browser, which will save the code to your phone and compile it there.

-* Customize as you please from there.
+* Customize as you please.

 ## Authors